ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   using a cryptographically secure random source.
 Subsequent token values MUST be different for each message the TAM creates.

-1. Create a COSE Header containing the desired set of Header Parameters.
-The COSE Header MUST be valid per the {{RFC9052}} specification.
+1. Create a COSE header containing the desired set of header parameters.
+The COSE header MUST be valid per the {{RFC9052}} specification.

 1. Create a COSE_Sign1 or COSE_Sign object
   using the TEEP message as the COSE_Sign1 or COSE_Sign Payload; all